How to Sell a Rolex Watch

 6) Will I get close to the retail price when selling my Rolex?

-While Rolex watches do hold their value well, you should not expect to receive a cash offer close to the retail price.
-You need to keep in mind that the jeweler who sold you your Rolex needs to make a substantial profit to stay in business.
-Just as when a car driven off a lot immediately depreciates in value some 20-30%, so does a new Rolex watch immediately depreciate in value once it has been bought (the exact percentage of depreciation will vary).
+However, there are many Rolex models that do not hold their value as strongly — and while you still can expect a substantial cash offer for your timepiece, it is unlikely that it will be close to the retail price.
+Just as when a car driven off a lot immediately depreciates in value some 20-30%, many Rolex watches immediately depreciate in value once it has been bought.

 7) How safe is it to sell my Rolex watch online?